ewrt101/ewrt101.github.io/projects.md

 #### bullet doge VR game
 A VR bullet hell game made in unity, very early on and more info will be added later on.
 Plan to release on Steam to start and would like to release on quest and psvr if i can get my hands on the systems.
+Check out my Blog page to see my progress

 #### VRChat backup pull